Common mullein - Verbascum thapsus L.

 Habitat: Roadsides, waste areas, pastures

 General description: Large basal rosette up to 2 ft in diameter.
 Leaves are thick, densely hairy, oblong or lanceolate up to 1 ft in length.
-Erect, unbranched stem produced in second year reaches height of 6 ft or greater.
-Yellow flowers produced on terminal spike up to 3 ft in length.
+Erect, unbranched stem produced in the second year reaches a height of 6 ft or greater.
+Yellow flowers are produced on a terminal spike up to 3 ft in length.

 Key ID traits: Thick, densely hairy, grey-green leaves.

 Miscellaneous: Native to Europe.
-Has been used as remedy for skin, throat and breathing ailments.
+Has been used as a remedy for skin, throat, and breathing ailments.
 Also known as flannel leaf and bunny ears due to the pubescent leaves.
-The leaves have been used for a variety of purposes, including lamp wicks, shoe inserts, and of course, toilet paper.
+The leaves have been used for a variety of purposes, including lamp wicks, shoe inserts, and, of course, toilet paper.